jpdias92/promo-cp/README.md

 ### Installing

 There is an install.sh script that will start a virtual environment (venv) and install the project's dependencies, selenium and bs4.
+Using this script:

+1. Run the install script: `./install.sh`
+1. Activate the virtual environment: `source venv/bin/activate`.
+To stop using the venv type `deactivate`.

 ## Built With